Lifailon/TorAPI/README.md

 You do not need to use a VPN when using the public version, as this service is in the gateway role, which allows you to integrate the 'API' into any project without network restrictions and also use the news feed on mobile devices, for example through [Fluent](https://github.com/yang991178/fluent-reader-lite).
 No access token and authorization in the trackers are required for the API to work.

-Simple interface implementation (**frontend**) is available through Google Chrome extension 🍿 [Libre Kinopoisk](https://github.com/Lifailon/LibreKinopoisk) for simultaneous and quick search of all available torrent-trackers (like Jackett).

 Project is inspired by ✨ [Torrent-Api-py](https://github.com/Ryuk-me/Torrent-Api-py) (previously [Torrents-Api](https://github.com/Ryuk-me/Torrents-Api)) for Russian-speaking torrent providers.

 ### Implemented